timodwhit/novel_2014/Chapter 05 - Mr Sugar's Gang.md

 by the looks of it, the numbers grow.

-So far a couple hours have passed and there has been a lot of action, but this stomach of mine has seen none of it,
+So far a couple hours have passed and there has been a lot of action, but this my stomach has seen none of it.
+I must get something to eat.

+As I look up to head out, I realize I am suddenly surrounded.
+Or what I think is suddenly, they could have been here this whole time.